nextstrain/nextclade/docs/user/input-files/05-pathogen-config.md

 Fields (all optional):

 - `enabled`: whether recombination detection runs for this dataset.
 Defaults to `true`.
-- `minPrivateSubsToRun`: minimum number of private substitutions (relative to the inferred parent) a sequence must carry for detection to run on it.
-Defaults to `1`.
-Sequences below the threshold get no recombination result.
-A sequence with no private substitutions can never produce a recombinant call, so the default of `1` only skips those; raising the threshold trades sensitivity for speed.
+- `minPrivateSubsToRun`: minimum private substitutions a sequence must carry for detection to run.
+Defaults to `1` (zero-substitution sequences can never produce a call, so the default is an exact skip).
+Raising it trades sensitivity for speed.
 - `gamma`: HMM state transition rate.
 Defaults to `1 / L` (`L` = reference length).
 - `muW`: mutation emission probability in the wildtype state.
 Defaults to the mean terminal branch length of the reference tree.
 - `muR`: mutation emission probability in the recombinant state.
 Defaults to the median substitution distance between leaves of different clades (a tree-based proxy for inter-clade divergence).